History of the French in Baltimore: Culture

 The Baltimore French School was founded in 1990 by a French immigrant who teaches the French language at Johns Hopkins University and the Peabody Conservatory.

-Notable French-Americans from Baltimore
+Notable French-Americans

 Bonaparte family in Baltimore

 A line of the Bonaparte family has lived in Baltimore.
 Napoleon's brother Jérôme traveled to Baltimore to meet a man he had befriended in the French Navy.
-It was in Baltimore that he met his future wife, Elizabeth Patterson Bonaparte, also known as Betsy.
+There he met his future wife, Elizabeth Patterson, also known as Betsy.
 They were married by the archbishop of Baltimore in the Baltimore Cathedral on Christmas Eve of 1803.
-The marriage was annulled by Napoleon and Jérôme returned to France with Betsy.
-She continued to live in Baltimore with their son, also named Jérôme.
+Napoleon had the marriage annulled and Jérôme was forced to return to France.
+Betsy Bonaparte continued to live in Baltimore with their son, also named Jérôme.

 His son Charles Bonaparte was a lawyer and politician who served as Secretary of the Navy and later the Attorney General of the United States.
-Under his tenure as Attorney General, he was responsible for the creation of the Federal Bureau of Investigation.
+During his tenure as Attorney General, he oversaw the creation of the Federal Bureau of Investigation.